Sheepy-Ltd/API/README.md

 On command execution we then retrieve some information from the arguments the user passed to us by calling `args.next(ArgumentParser)` and in this case there's only one argument, then we respond with a message giving the user a ping.

 You might ask what if the user doesn't mention anyone, you will get a null pointer or something will fail.
-However in this case it's perfectly fine to call args.next(ArgumentParser) without fear of getting exceptions or having null pointers thrown at you (at least for inbuilt parsers, as you move on you can create your own and use them as you would any other), should no argument be passed when you're expecting there to be one or they give something entirely unrelated to it the command handler will manage this on its own and give the user a polite nudge saying how they should use the command.
+However, in this case it's perfectly fine to call args.next(ArgumentParser) without fear of getting exceptions or having null pointers thrown at you (at least for inbuilt parsers, as you move on you can create your own and use them as you would any other), should there be no argument given when you're expecting there to be one, or they give something entirely unrelated to it the command handler will manage this on its own and give the user a polite nudge saying how they should use the command.

-There are parsers that don't mind not getting given a value but they will either have defaults on them or it is not required for the parser to function in how you use it.
+There are parsers that don't mind not getting given a value, but they will either have defaults on them, or it is not required for the parser to function in how you use it.
-Should the parser not have a default or a default that isn't useful to you, you can also specify your own return value for a parser (be it inbuilt or your own) by just calling
+Should the parser not have a default, or a default that isn't useful to you, you can also specify your own return value for a parser (be it in built, or your own) by calling.

 ```java
 ArgumentParsers.alt(ArgumentParser<T> parser, T fallback)